eclipse/vorto/Readme.md

 [Vorto](http://www.eclipse.org/vorto) provides an **Eclipse Toolset** that lets you describe the device functionality and characteristics as **Information Models**.
 These models are managed in a [Vorto Repository](http://vorto.eclipse.org).
 [Code generators](http://vorto.eclipse.org/#/generators) convert these models into device - specific "stubs" that run on the device and send Information Model compliant messages to an IoT Backend.
 In order to process these messages in the IoT backend, Vorto offers a set of **technical components**, for example parsers and validators.
 For devices sending arbitrary, non-Vorto, messages to an IoT backend, the **Vorto Mapping Engine** helps you to execute device message transformations to IoT Platform specific meta-models, e.g. Eclipse Ditto or AWS IoT Shadow.

-Learn more about how to use Vorto in our [tutorial section](tutorials/Readme.md).
+Learn more about how to use Vorto in the [tutorial section](https://www.eclipse.org/vorto/tutorials/).

  <img src="./tutorials/images/vorto_overview.png" width="90%"/>